Rajneesh Bhandari is an independent multimedia journalist, filmmaker, investigative reporter, and editor currently based in Kathmandu and South Asia.

 In 2019, he worked as the investigations editor for the “Strengthening the Capacity of Nepali Journalists in Investigative Reporting” program and trained 60 reporters in Nepal on investigative multimedia reporting and edited their work.
 He has also worked as the data and multimedia editor for the Journalists for Transparency’s investigative reporting website J4T.org.
 He also led a multimedia team of the European Journalism Center supported news website.

 Rajneesh worked at Nepal’s top Kantipur Television Network (KTV) for seven years before moving to independent journalism.
 His best-known investigative story that was aired on KTV showed how some of the lawmakers were misusing their diplomatic passports.
 That story won him an award the KTV.

 He studied investigative reporting, data journalism and documentary filmmaking at the Walter Cronkite School of Journalism.
 He graduated in Multimedia Journalism from Ateneo De Manila University and has earned a Master’s in Mass Communication and Journalism and Political Science from Tribhuvan University in Nepal.

 He has conducted multimedia reporting training for South Asian journalists with International Center for Journalists and other local journalists on topics ranging from video journalism to reporting with social media.
-He teaches multimedia application, online media, and television production at colleges in Nepal.
-He also coordinates Media Gufa, an experiential event where journalists report news stories using social media, isolated in a room for 72 hrs.
+He also coordinated Media Gufa, an experiential event where journalists report news stories using social media, isolated in a room for 72 hrs.
 He was awarded Online News Association’s MJ Bear Fellowship for his contribution towards digital journalism in Nepal.
 He is a Fulbright Humphrey alumnus.